Special event to mark the 60th Anniversary of the FAL Convention

 The Convention on Facilitation of International Maritime Traffic (FAL Convention) is designed to streamline and harmonize maritime traffic procedures, ensuring the efficient transit of ships, cargo, passengers, and crew through ports.
 It was adopted on 9 April 1965.

-Due to the relevance of this Convention and in recognition of its important role in maritime transport, IMO is organizing a celebration of the 60th anniversary of its adoption.
+Due to the relevance of this Convention and in recognition of its important role in maritime transport, IMO organized a celebration of the 60th anniversary of its adoption on 10 March 2025 at IMO Headquarters, London.

-Please find the provisional programme of the special event below:
+Please find the programme of the special event below:

 Time - Session